-An analog is something that is a representation of another; an output that is a representation of some or other input.
+An analog is something that is a representation of something else.
+In electronics, an analog signal is a representation of some or other input.

-Think of a clock with hands.
-The hands are driven by some mechanism and show the passing of time—or an analog of the passage of time.
-A moving coil voltmeter points to numbers on a dial face representing an analog of the applied voltage.
-The amount of water in a rain gauge is an analog of how much rain fell that day.
+For example, the hands of a wall clock are an analog of the passage of time.
+An analog voltmeter points to numbers on a dial face representing an analog of the applied voltage.
+A microphone generates a varying voltage that is an analog of the singer’s voice.

 So in a communication system, we can say that an analog signal represents some sort of information that has been impressed on the system, usually by an alternating current waveform.

-On the other hand, a digital system is one where the representation of the original source is transmitted or displayed in a binary format.
-Only ones and zeros are used, and no intermediate value.
+A digital signal is one where the representation of the original source is transmitted or displayed in a binary format.
+Only ones and zeros are used.

 Binary words are made up of a sequence of ones and zeros sent one after the other.
 The word size is typically 8 bits long but can be larger.
 A group of bits can be called a byte and half a byte is called a nibble.
 Some additional bits will be added to enable error checking such as parity.
 The words may be grouped into packets with destination addresses, for example, in networking and the Internet.

 If the distance is short, the binary words representing this data are fed one bit at a time, one after the other into the wire.
-We might say if the bit representing the least important part of the data is sent first, then this is LSB or the least significant bit first.
+If the bit representing the least important part of the data is sent first, it is called LSB or least significant bit first.
 Do it the other way around and you have MSB or most significant bit first.